-Thematically, the record explores feelings of doubt, insecurity, and hurt as well as touching on topics like depression, sexuality, and love.
-The themes on the album are key to its overall relevance and Parks crafts a kind of comforting sphere around them, giving it a mature, well developed and understanding feel.
+Her status came from the themes explored on the album; feelings of doubt, insecurity, and hurt are foregrounded amid topics like depression, sexuality, and love.
+The record’s themes are key to its overall relevance and Parks crafts a comforting sphere around them, giving the whole record a mature, well developed and understanding feeling.

 Musically, the album is well rounded and well crafted.
 It draws on inspirations from R&B, neo-soul, and jazz, moulding them into a kind of soulful lo-fi bedroom pop.
-The sound is soft and uplifting and gives the themes of the album a good platform on which to rest.
-The use of guitars give a number of songs on the album a kind of uplifting extra layer, while funky bass lines and drum machines give the record its drive.
-Track two, ‘Hurt’ showcases the album’s funk inspiration and features a driven beat that keeps the track alive.
+The sound is one of tender and uplifting melodies which give the themes of the album a good platform on which to rest.
+The use of guitars give a number of songs an extra layer of complexity, while funky bass lines and drum machines give the record its drive.
+Track two, ‘Hurt’ showcases the album’s funk inspiration and features a rolling, driven beat that keeps the track lively and engaging.
 Similarly, track 10, ‘Eugene’ features a similar funky beat that provides the track with a certain danceability.
-Jazz inspirations can be heard on tracks like ‘Hope’ and ‘Black Dog’ which both feature acoustic jazz chord progressions, giving the tracks a more retro feel.
-Contemporary R&B sounds are also present and can be heard on tracks like ‘Bluish’ and ‘Portra 400’ which both nod in the direction of one of Parks’ label mates, Loyle Carner.
+Jazz inspirations can be heard on tracks like ‘Hope’ and ‘Black Dog’; the former of which combines jazzy piano chord progressions with simplistic bass and guitar lines to craft a minimalist and effective backdrop for the vocal.
+Contemporary R&B sounds are also present and can be heard on tracks like ‘Bluish’ and ‘Portra 400’ which both nod in the direction of Parks’ label mate, Loyle Carner.

-The standout in the album’s sound, however, is Parks’ voice.
+The album’s standout sound, however, is Parks’ voice.
 It weaves its way through the tracks like a floating mist and seems to bind each element of the tracks together.
-She often draws back her vocal and speaks, rather than sings, to give the album a more personal sound; her spoken voice sounds like an old friend offering support.
-The mastery on Parks’ voice doesn’t lie in her extraordinary vocal range, but in her soft and comforting expressions of melody.
-I think it’s important to remember that this is the voice of someone who only completed her A-Levels two years ago.
+She often draws back her vocal and speaks, rather than sings, to give the album a more personal feel; her spoken voice often sounds like an old friend offering guidance.
+The mastery of her voice doesn’t lie in her extraordinary vocal range, but in her soft and comforting expressions of melody.